Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 1 tablespoon of chopped chives, optional garnish

-How To Make This Bacon Scalloped Potatoes Recipe
+How To Make This Bacon Scalloped Potato Recipe

-Not only is it easy enough to prepare on weeknights when time is tight, but also impressive enough for company dinners.
+Not only is this recipe easy enough to prepare on weeknights when time is tight, but it’s impressive enough to serve to guests.

 STEP ONE: Preheat the oven to 350°F. Spray an 8×8 (1.5-quart) casserole dish with cooking spray.
 Set aside.